akhilthomas236/github-enterprise-mcp-npm/README.md

      - `repo` (Full control of private repositories)
      - `read:org` (Read organization membership)
    - Copy the generated token

+   If your GitHub Enterprise instance uses SSO authentication, you might also need an MFA bearer token to authenticate API requests.

 2. Create a `.env` file in the root of the project: